Paramedic Practice BSc (Hons)

 Picture yourself on the scene of a serious incident.
-Are you holding your nerve and relying on extensive training and experience to deliver potentially life-saving treatment?
+Are you holding your nerve and relying on extensive training, education and experience to deliver potentially life-saving treatment?
 You may have what it takes to be a paramedic.

 During our paramedic practice degree, you’ll learn how to become highly skilled in providing patients with the best possible care.
 Hone your critical thinking and decision-making skills that can make a difference in life-or-death situations.

 Learn the fundamentals of paramedic practice such as professional duty of care, patient diversity and legal frameworks.
-Alongside this, you’ll study how to recognise signs of deterioration that require timely intervention.
+Alongside this, you’ll study how to recognise signs of clinical deterioration in patients that require timely intervention.